x

 The hospitality industry, which includes important businesses like hotels, restaurants, and entertainment sites, consistently has one of the highest turnover rates, estimated at 70-80% annually.
 That is a very high number, and something that managers and executives in this industry would like to change for the better.
 Staffing issues are a concern at hospitality businesses everywhere, because not only are there no employees to get everyday tasks done, but the employees who are there have to pick up the slack, continually getting over-worked and burned out.

 When there’s not enough people to assist customers, it can lead to a decline in customer service, making an impact on the business’ bottom line.
 After all, no one wants to go to a restaurant or stay at a hotel where they have had a bad experience.
 So what can be done about this problem?
-If you’re a manager or executive keep reading, because we’re discussing:

 • Why hospitality employees are leaving the industry